 Application Evaluation Criteria:

-Impact: The project benefits the greatest number of people possible or has
+IMPACT: The project benefits the greatest number of people possible or has significant community effect.

 Project Review and Selection Process